vikasrohra/smart-cabs/README.md

-# Getting Started with Create React App
+# SmartCabs - A Cab Fare Predictor

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a part of hackathon organized by [FindCoder](https://www.findcoder.io/challenges/build-a-cab-fare-predictor/631cb1aeef470184194e06b5).

 ## Available Scripts